 It's not been a banner week for the service.

-But here's what I'm getting from my contacts on story one, the fence jumper, which is uh really disturbing.
+But here's what I'm getting from my contacts on story one, the fence jumper, which is really disturbing.

-Uh I'm hearing that the the gentleman Tran who jumped the fence, jumped on the uh the the Treasury building on the Treasury side, uh, you know, in the front of the Treasury building, and was actually on top of the fence, didn't just jump right over, like actually celebrated his accomplishment for a moment.
+I'm hearing that the gentleman Tran who jumped the fence jumped on the Treasury building on the Treasury side, you know, in the front of the Treasury building and was actually on top of the fence.

-I I'm not kidding.
+I'm not kidding.

-Jumps the fence, broke multiple alarms, or alarms all over the place designed to sense various things.
+There are alarms all over the place designed to sense various things.

 How that happened is beyond me.

-You would have to go physically investigate and look at it and say, no, it's it's all good.
+You would have to go physically investigate and look at it and say, no, it's all good.

-Which I know I I the first time I met you was at the White House, so I know you've been there.
+And I'm hearing the number was close to over, you know, over 20 minutes, Sean, which I know the first time I met you was at the White House, so I know you've been there.

-Um it's almost it's what you're describing having been there is almost impossible to me.
+It's almost, it's what you're describing having been there is almost impossible to me.

 I mean, think about it.

-Um so you know how difficult it is to do to be on the grounds, and that that's a two-minute walk for what you did.
+So you know how difficult it is to do to be on the grounds.

-I I kid you not that I was laughed at by the talking heads.
+I kid you not that I was laughed at by the talking heads.

-They said, Oh, what does this guy know?
+They said, oh, what does this guy know?

 He was only, you know, I was only a Secret Service agent who was there.